Chaoses-Ib/ComputerSoftware/Software Engineering/UML/Use Case Diagram.md

 ![](images/extend-relationship.png)

-A **condition** that must be fulﬁlled for the base use case to insert the behavior of the extending use case can be speciﬁed for every` «extend»` relationship.
-The condition is speciﬁed, within curly brackets, in a note that is connected with the corresponding `«extend»` relationship.
-By using **extension points**, you can deﬁne the point at which the behavior of the extending use cases must be inserted in the base use case.
+A **condition** that must be fulfilled for the base use case to insert the behavior of the extending use case can be specified for every` «extend»` relationship.
+The condition is specified, within curly brackets, in a note that is connected with the corresponding `«extend»` relationship.
+By using **extension points**, you can define the point at which the behavior of the extending use cases must be inserted in the base use case.

 ![](images/use-cases-inheritance-relationship.png)